antpln/Knock-Knock/README.md

 - `-a`: Auto-generate output filename as `<hostname>_<size_in_mb>.csv`
 - `--timing`: Run timing measurement mode (default)
 - `--bitflip`: Run bitflip probing analysis
+- `--full-analysis`: Execute the end-to-end automated pipeline (threshold detection → bank masks → row masks) and print discovered masks directly on the console
 - `-v`: Verbose output

+Typical parameter choices:
+- `-p 5` tells the tool to allocate 5 % of the available DRAM.
+Use smaller percentages for quick scans or larger percentages for higher fidelity.
+- `-n 50000` controls how many address pairs are sampled per round; more samples improve confidence at the cost of runtime.
+- `-r 50` sets how many times each tuple is measured; increase this if you need tighter timing distributions.

 **Note**: The `-o` and `-a` options are mutually exclusive.
 Use `-o` to specify a custom filename or `-a` to auto-generate based on hostname and memory size.